 Milestones of the global water crisis

-1700s to 1800s: Industrialization leads to increased urbanization in England, highlighting the need for clean water supplies and sanitation.
+1700s to 1800s: Industrialization led to increased urbanization in Europe, highlighting the need for clean water supplies and sanitation.

-1800s: Water shortages first appear in historical records.
+1800s: Water shortages first appeared in historical records.

-1854: Dr. John Snow discovers the link between water and the spread of cholera during an outbreak in London.
+1854: Dr. John Snow discovered the link between water and the spread of cholera during an outbreak in London.

-1900: Since 1900, more than 11 billion people have died from drought, and drought has affected more than 2 billion people.
+1900: Since 1900, more than 11 million people had lost their lives to drought, and more than 2 billion people have been affected.

-1972: The U.S. Clean Water Act updates 1948 legislation to control water pollution and funds construction of sewage treatment plants.
+1972: The U.S. Clean Water Act updated 1948 legislation to control water pollution and funded construction of sewage treatment plants.

 1993: The U.N.
-General Assembly designates March 22 as World Water Day.
+General Assembly designated March 22 as World Water Day.

 2000: The U.N. member states set Millennium Development Goals (MDGs) for development progress, including a 2015 target to halve the number of people without sustainable access to safe drinking water.